 In recent years, legal cannabis-based products containing cannabidiol (CBD), have become more available.
 Could these help stroke survivors to cope with problematic effects of stroke?

-This leaflet provides information about our charity and how we can support you.
+‘We are the Stroke Association’ is a leaflet that provides information about our charity and how we can support you.
+We're here to support your recovery.

 Find out how you can speak to our Stroke Helpline in another language via an interpreter from Language Line Solutions.